Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Summary and Conclusions

-The vorticity variables undergo Ornstein-Uhlenbeck processes. $U(r,\omega_1,\omega_2)$ is an odd function with respect to $\omega_i$, whereas $V(r,\omega_1,\omega_2)$ is an even function.
-In the present paper we have identified and used the lowest order approximations
+In summary, we have presented a statistical description of the vorticity statistics in the inverse cascade regime of two-dimensional turbulence in terms of the PDF equations of the LMN hierarchy.
+The unclosed terms arising in this framework as unknown conditional averages have been evaluated from DNS data and compared to an analytically tractable GA.
+While this comparison shows good qualitative agreement, this approximation is not able to explain the inverse energy cascade.
+As a result, the energy flux across scales can be regarded as non-perturbative.

-Our analysis has led us to an effective point vortex description, which is in the spirit of the Landau effective particle approach for many-body systems.
-The effective azimuthal dynamics is a two vortex motion, however with a screened velocity field.
-The effective relative motion, which is absent for bare point vortices as well as for the vortex motion in the linear Gaussian approximation is the fingerprint of the inverse cascade.
-It determines the energy flux.
+The interpretation of the multi-point PDF equation in terms of the method of characteristics has led to a semi-Lagrangian statistical description.
+In particular, we were able to derive an effective point vortex description, where the vortex profiles need to be modified due to the average effects of turbulence.
+The GA here has turned out to be particularly useful to explicitly calculate a possible modification of a point vortex profile.
+The main result here is that the effective azimuthal dynamics is a two-vortex motion, however with a screened velocity field.
+The effective relative motion, which is absent for bare point vortices as well as for the vortex motion in the linear GA, is the fingerprint of the inverse cascade.
+It determines the energy and enstrophy fluxes.
 The relative motion can be attracting or repelling, depending on the distance and the instantaneous vorticities.
-A directed flux results due to a ratchet effect, a genuinely nonlinear transport process.
-It remains a challenge to derive this relative motion between two effective point vortices directly from the stochastic Navier-Stokes dynamics.
+In Ref.\,\onlinecite{friedrich10cp} it has been argued that the energy transport in the inverse cascade may be viewed as a genuinely nonlinear transport process similar to the dynamics of a ratchet.
+A ratchet process, generally speaking, transforms worthless noise into directed motion.
+This is essentially what happens in the inverse cascade.